-The Board of Public Utilities held a Study Session and reviewed the proposed WDO Policy and draft 2021 WDO Fee Study and provided input on October 7, 2021.
+City Council held a study session on the proposed WDO Policy and draft 2021 WDO Fee Study and provided input on October 26, 2021.

 ANALYSIS

 The purpose of the WDO Policy and WDO Fee Study is to ensure that the City can adequately address short-term water shortages and comply with Water Code section 10632(a), which requires that the City plan for water shortages by adopting an updated UWMP and an updated Shortage Plan every five years and implementing the response actions set forth in the Shortage Plan.
 These plans must include an urban water shortage contingency analysis, which includes a process for conducting an annual water supply and demand assessment, along with the establishment of defined water shortage levels ("stages") corresponding to progressive ranges of shortages and percentage reductions in water supply.
 Shortage Plans must also include response actions to achieve water use reductions when the shortage level reaches a defined stage.